Meet the Sew Over It team!

 After graduating with a BA in Costume Design from Wimbledon College of Art, I went on to do some more intensive pattern cutting courses at Kensington and Chelsea College.
 With two BTECs under my belt, I worked on various fringe productions for a while before deciding to take some time out.
 I’m now back flexing my creative muscles at Sew Over It.
 I’m always on a quest to learn a new skill.
 I knit, crochet, sew and embroider and I’m currently contemplating trying my hand at patchwork – because you can never have enough projects on the go at once!
 You can read about my adventures on my blog, Tiny Stitcher.

 LJ works alongside Lisa to create samples for upcoming classes and patterns.

 I am a London based Menswear Designer, specialising in outerwear.
 For the past year I have been studying on the MA Fashion course at Central Saint Martins, but I’m currently taking a year out to focus on freelance commissions.
 I got into sewing at a young age and have never really stopped; making my own prom dress has turned into designing and making luxury menswear.
 Follow me on Instagram to see some of my work and daily inspiration images.

 Ellie is our Pattern Production Assistant, working alongside Nicole to prepare our class patterns for commercial release.
-She is based in our Clapham branch and works on Monday.

 I have always been drawn to my creative side, and in particularly sewing, drawing and painting.
 My passion for arts and craft led me to study BA Costume Design at Wimbledon College of Art.
 After graduating, I worked in costume roles for youth theatres, performing arts organisations and fringe theatres.
 I love experimenting with style, colours, mediums and techniques in my work.
 Currently I am putting my skills to use in illustration, check out my portfolio.